New: morning proactivity checks

 Is Munin a SaaS?

-No. It's a local Rust binary that reads your sessions on disk and writes memory to your machine.
+No. It's a local Rust binary that reads your agent sessions on disk and writes project memory to your machine.

 Does it send my code anywhere?